Skip to main content

 • Human pilot studies show feasibility and some biomarker improvements

-• Intermittent dosing may be sufficient (hit-and-run)
+• Intermittent dosing may be sufficient (a few days per month)

 • Large-scale human clock studies not yet completed